What is the aim of the organisation?

-CommSafe was established in 2006 and formally registered as Te Awamutu Safer Community Charitable Trust in January 2007 with a mission statement of “Working together throughout the Te Awamutu environs to build safer and healthier communities”.
+CommSafe was established approximately in 2006 under the name of Te Awamutu Safer Community Charitable Trust with a mission statement of “Working together throughout the Te Awamutu environs to build safer and healthier communities”.

 In 2011 the trustees completed a review of the trustee’s goals and developed a vision to expand the areas of interest from more than just Te Awamutu and its environs to any area and community who could benefit from the trust’s vision.

-A trustee rosters the 15 volunteer community patrollers for their 4 hour shifts in which 2 patrollers travel the streets of Te Awamutu, Kihikihi, Ohaupo and Pirongia being eyes and ears for the New Zealand Police.
+A trustee rosters the 35 volunteer community patrollers for their 4 hour shifts in which 2 patrollers travel the streets of Te Awamutu, Kihikihi, Ohaupo, Pirongia, Otorohanga and various rural roads in between being eyes and ears for the New Zealand Police.

 At times the patrollers are requested to assist police with specific tasks such as maintaining a watchful eye of certain areas where there may have been an increase in crime levels.
 These tasks range from manning road closures and barriers to supervising a prisoner held in custody for a short period of time.

 Based on current patrolling statistics it is anticipated the following results will be achieved in the 2019 – 2020 year:

 The trust contracts a retired police officer for 35 hours per week as Community Safety Officer to administer the Neighbourhood Support aspect of the trust primarily in the western part of the Waipa and Otorohanga districts.